 - Use a PIN, pattern, or password instead.
 You can set them up in Settings > Security.

-- Lockdown mode allows you to press and hold the power button and then tap Lockdown to quickly turn off biometrics if you’re worried someone is going to try and force you to unlock your phone against your will.
-You can activate Lockdown mode via Settings > Display > Advanced > Lock screen display where you need to toggle on Show lockdown option.
+- Lockdown mode allows you to press and hold the Power button and then tap Lockdown to quickly turn off biometrics if you’re worried someone is going to try and force you to unlock your phone against your will.
+You can activate Lockdown mode via Settings > Display > Advanced > Lock Screen Display, where you need to toggle on Show Lockdown option.
 If you use it, your Pixel 4 will revert to PIN, password, or pattern unlock.

-- The issue isn’t present in the RAW image files, so open up the camera app and go to the settings, then tap Advanced and toggle on RAW+JPEG control.
-This will save the RAW file separately and you can export it and work on it on your PC or use an app like Snapseed on your Pixel 4.
+- The issue isn’t present in the RAW image files, so open up the camera app and go to the Settings, then tap Advanced and toggle on RAW+JPEG Control.
+This will save the RAW file separately, and you can export it and work on it on your PC or use an app like Snapseed on your Pixel 4.

 - Just use the main camera app to record video.

 - Start by going to Settings > System > Motion Sense and make sure that it’s toggled on.
-You can tap on the individual options in here to see an animation that shows precisely what gesture to use.
+You can tap on the individual options here to see an animation that shows precisely what gesture to use.
 Assuming it’s already on, toggle it off and on again, then retry.